Psychological Function (Si)

 Comfort Sensing with

-Business Logic > ability to assess the quality of physical materials one works with.
+Business Logic > practical ability to accurately assess the physical quality and utility of materials and objects

 Comfort Sensing without

-Temporal Intuiting > gains pleasure from balanced, calm, and predictable situations rather than crisis or risky ones.
+Temporal Intuiting > derivation of pleasure from stable and predictable routines rather than thrilling or crisis-driven situations

 Analysis based on correlation patterns and empirical data